 The appearance of bridges can also be directly related to the compression of the magnetosphere.
-Figure \ref{fig:bridge_vs_ms_size} shows the expansion of the main emission from \citet{head+:2024} against the total detected magnetosphere-mapped bridge length for each northern HST series considered in this work.
-Total mapped bridge length is considered a better proxy for the total ``bridge-like morphology'' of the aurora than detected bridge count, which may misrepresent the aurora in the case that many small bridge-like arcs are detected; in any case, there exists a broadly linear relationship between detected bridge count and total projected bridge length, as shown in Figure B.1 in the supplementary material.
-There exists a weak correlation (coefficient of determination R$^{2}$ = 0.23$\pm$0.03) between the contraction of the main emission and the total detected bridge length.
+Figure \ref{fig:bridge_vs_ms_size} shows the expansion of the ME against the total detected bridge count for each northern HST series considered in this work, where ``expansion'' refers to the average equatorward distance (in km) of the ME from its average position, as per \citet{head+:2024}.
+The use of bridge count over e.g. total projected bridge length in the magnetosphere may potentially misrepresent the aurora in the case where many small bridges are detected; as shown in Figure \ref{fig:bridge_length_vs_count}, there exists a broadly linear relation between detected bridge count and total projected bridge length, and so we conclude that both parameters are reasonable measures of the quantity of bridges in the aurora.
+Figure \ref{fig:bridge_vs_ms_size} shows no clear relation between bridge count and ME expansion.
 However, by isolating those cases where the state of compression of the magnetosphere is known from Juno magnetopause-crossing altitudes \citep{yao+:2022,louis+:2023}, a clear distinction between cases with compressed and uncompressed magnetospheres is apparent.
-Compression of the magnetosphere is associated with an increase in the total detected bridge length; a t-test with the null hypothesis of (compressed bridge length $\le$ uncompressed bridge length) indicates that the increase in total bridge length during magnetospheric compression is indeed statistically significant at the 99.9-percentile level with a statistical significance (p-value) of 0.001.
-While the size of the magnetosphere may vary due to a number of factors, such as the solar-wind dynamic pressure \citep{chane+:2017} and the mass-outflow rate from Io \citep{bagenal+delamere:2011}, this result may be combined with the previously determined hour-scale variability of bridge morphology to suggest that the solar wind works to bring about bridges in the aurora, thus systematically confirming the result of \citep{nichols+:2017}.
+A Pearson-$\chi^2$ test on these points with categories [bridge count > 0, bridge count = 0] and [compressed magnetosphere, uncompressed magnetosphere] indicates that compression of the magnetosphere is associated with the presence of bridges beyond the 99th-percentile level ($\chi^2$~=~9.73, p-value 0.002).
+This association between magnetospheric compression and bridge count is evident even from a cursory inspection of the aurora in these cases, given in Figure \ref{fig:compressed_aurora_images} of the supplementary material.
+While the size of the magnetosphere may vary due to a number of factors, such as the solar-wind dynamic pressure \citep{chane+:2017} and the mass-outflow rate from Io \citep{bagenal+delamere:2011}, this result, combined with the previously determined hour-scale variability of bridge morphology, is compatible with the idea that the solar wind exerts some measure of influence on the appearance of bridges in the aurora, which is in line with the results of \citet{nichols+:2017}.